National Day of Reason

 The National Day of Reason is a secular celebration for humanists, atheists, secularists, and freethinkers.
 The day is celebrated annually on the first Thursday in May, in response to the statutory observance of a National Day of Prayer in the United States, which many atheist and secular groups deem unconstitutional.
-The purpose of the National Day of Reason is to "celebrate reason—a concept all Americans can support—and to raise public awareness about the persistent threat to religious liberty posed by government intrusion into the private sphere of worship."
+The purpose of the National Day of Reason is to "celebrate reasona concept all Americans can support and to raise public awareness about the persistent threat to religious liberty posed by government intrusion into the private sphere of worship."
 The National Day of Reason is also meant to help build community among the non-religious in the United States.

 History

 The National Day of Reason was created by the American Humanist Association and the Washington Area Secular Humanists in 2003.
 In addition to serving as a holiday for constitutionalists and secularists, the National Day of Reason was created in response to the perceived unconstitutionality of the National Day of Prayer.
 According to the organizers of the National Day of Reason, the National Day of Prayer, "violates the First Amendment of the United States Constitution because it asks federal, state, and local government entities to set aside tax dollar supported time and space to engage in religious ceremonies".

 In 2005, the New York City–based Center for Atheism began to strongly advocate for observers of the National Day of Reason to celebrate in a positive manner.
 They decided to donate blood as a group in order to make a "public statement about the life-affirming ideas of nonbelievers."
 Also beginning in 2005, another alternative supported by some interfaith groups has been the renaming of the National Day of Prayer as the National Day of Prayer and Reflection.

 The National Day of Reason has taken some time to gain popularity.
 Over time, however, more local and state governments have been giving the Day of Reason official recognition.
 In 2011 and 2012, Representative Pete Stark supported a proclamation in support of the National Day of Reason in the United States House of Representatives.
 For the first time, a resolution to honor the National Day of Reason was introduced in the U.S. House of Representatives.
 The resolution, U.S. House Resolution 228, was proposed by Representative Mike Honda on April 29, 2015.
 Another resolution to designate the National Day of Reason was sponsored by Representative Jared Huffman in 2018.